ReetzDev/Journal-Application-app/README.md

   Authorization: Bearer your_jwt_token
   ```

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

----

 ### Topics
 `java` `spring` `spring-boot` `mongodb` `spring-data` `spring-security` `database-management` `java-8` `springframework` `restful-api` `mongodb-atlas` `journalapp` `spring-boot-project` `mongodb-atlas-cloud` `spring-boot-projects`